fmaussion/climate_risks_2024/book/ready/03-download.md

 The "[Global Surface Summary of the Day](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00516)" database is managed by NOAA.
 It contains daily weather station data from all over the world.
+These data are open access by the way!
+You can download them yourself from the page linked above.

 I downloaded the data for the Heathrow weather station near London and provide it here:
 - [gsod-heathrow.csv](https://cluster.klima.uni-bremen.de/~fmaussion/teaching/qcr/csv/gsod-heathrow.csv)